Lots of companies still fail to speak to their customers regularly enough, so those who keep in close contact with them should rightly be proud.

 How do you find out what non-customers want?
 How do you make data-driven decisions when you can’t look at your usual analytics dashboard?

-This is where a commitment to Brand Intelligence and Brand Tracking is so important.
+This is where a commitment to Brand Intelligence is so important.

 You have to reach beyond the easy-to-get, familiar data that existing customers and users provide you.

 You have to focus on a process of deliberate self-disruption.

 Never get comfortable.
 Don’t get lulled into the false sense of security that your customers have all the answers, or that the world won’t change around you.